Imaginary-time evolution of interacting spin systems in the truncated Wigner approximation: Abstract

 \section{Abstract}

 We present a semiclassical phase-space method to calculate thermal and ground states of large interacting spin systems.
 To this end, we extend the recently developed truncated Wigner approximation for spins (TWA) to the imaginary time, termed iTWA.
 The evolution of the canonical density matrix in imaginary time is mapped to a partial differential equation of its Wigner function.
-Truncation at the Fokker-Planck level leads to a set of stochastic differential equations, which can be efficiently simulated.
-We show that the iTWA can provide very good approximations to the ground state of a random and in general frustrated anti-ferromagnetic Ising Hamiltonian on a 3-regular graph, for which finding the exact ground state and approximations to it beyond a certain accuracy is NP hard.
-Furthermore in order to assess the ability of the method to properly account for leading-order quantum effects, we analyze the ground-state quantum phase transition of the nearest-neighbor, transverse-field Ising model in one and two spatial dimensions, finding very good agreement with the exact behaviour.
-The critical behavior obtained in iTWA follows the quantum-classical correspondence.
+Truncation at the Fokker-Planck level leads to a set of stochastic differential equations, which can be efficiently simulated \mfl{even for large systems}. \mfl{We show that for general Ising Hamiltonians the approximation becomes exact for large imaginary times subject only to sampling errors.
+Thus the iTWA is ideal to determine the ground state of spin glasses or to find solutions to quadratic unconstrained \dennis{binary} optimization problems \dennis{(QUBO)} on a controlled approximation level.
+We illustrate this for MaxCut on random, unweighted 3-regular graphs, encoded in an anti-ferromagnetic Ising Hamiltonian, for which finding the exact ground state and even approximations to it beyond a certain accuracy is know to be NP hard.} Furthermore, in order to assess the \mfl{quality} of the method \mfl{also for general spin models}, we analyze the ground-state quantum phase transition of the transverse-field Ising model in one and two spatial dimensions, finding \mfl{reasonably} good agreement with the exact behavior.